Wolf Creek (film): Plot

 Liz enters another garage and discovers Mick's large stock of cars and travellers' possessions, including video cameras.
 She watches the playback on one of them and is horrified to see Mick "helping" other travellers stranded at Wolf Creek.
-She picks up Ben's camera and notices Mick's truck in the footage; he had followed them long before they got to Wolf Creek.
+She picks up Ben's camera and notices Mick's ute in the footage; he was following them long before they got to Wolf Creek.
 She gets into a car but Mick appears in the backseat and stabs her with a bowie knife.
-Liz crawls out and he hacks her fingers off, then severs her spinal cord, paralyzing her.
+Liz crawls out and Mick slices three of her fingers off, then severs her spinal cord, paralyzing her.
 He interrogates her as to Kristy's whereabouts.

 By dawn, Kristy has reached a highway and is discovered by a passing motorist.
 He attempts to help her but is shot dead by Mick with a hunting rifle.
 Mick gives chase, prompting Kristy to take off in the dead man's car.
-Kristy sideswipes Mick's car into a ditch when he pulls up alongside and begins to get away, but Mick emerges and shoots out her back tire causing her in turn to drive into a ditch, rolling the car.
+Kristy sideswipes Mick's car into a ditch when he pulls up alongside and begins to get away, but Mick emerges and shoots out her back tyre, causing her in turn to crash into a ditch.
 She attempts to crawl away, but is shot dead.
-Mick bundles her body and the dead motorist into the back of his car and torches the car.
+Mick bundles the bodies into the back of the dead motorist's car and torches it.

-Ben awakens nailed to a mock crucifix in a mine shaft.
+Ben, whose fate has been unknown until now, awakens nailed to a mock crucifix in a mine shaft.
 He extracts himself and enters the camp in early daylight.
 He escapes into the outback, but becomes dehydrated and passes out beside a dirt road.
 He is discovered by a Swedish couple who take him to Kalbarri, where he is airlifted to a hospital.

-A series of title cards state that despite several police searches, no trace of Liz or Kristy has ever been found.
-Early investigations into the case were disorganised, hampered by confusion over the location of the crimes, a lack of physical evidence and the alleged unreliability of the only witness.
+A series of title cards states that despite several police searches, no trace of Liz or Kristy has ever been found.
+Early investigations into the case were disorganised, hampered by confusion over the location of the crimes, a lack of physical evidence, and the alleged unreliability of the only witness.
 After four months in police custody, Ben was cleared of suspicion.
 The film ends with Mick walking into the sunset with his rifle.